Comparing the Yamaha R1, R3, R6, R7 and R9 - See Specs, Horsepower, and More (2025 Update)

 • Fuel Delivery: Fuel injection

-• Transmission: 6-speed; multiplate wet clutch
+• Transmission: 6-speed; multiplate wet clutch; with Assist & Slipper clutch

 • Final Drive: Chain